surajdarji/Campus-Course-Records-Manager-CCRM-/README.md

 ## ▶️ How to Run
 Step 1 - just download and paste this folder on your desktop .
-Step 2 - go the cmd file open it with notepad ,  change '\Aditya\' in cd /d C:\Users\Aditya\Desktop to your desktop path, save the file .
+Step 2 - go the cmd file open it with notepad ,  change '\suraj\' in cd /d C:\Users\suraj\Desktop to your desktop path, save the file .
 Step 3 - run the cmd .